 01 of 10

 Each year in Quebec City, the cathedral-like hotel is carved entirely of ice, including the furniture and even ice candelabras hanging from the 18 ft ceilings.
 Generally, the Quebec Ice Hotel's season is from January to the beginning of April.
-The walls are 4 feet thick and insulate the hotel to a crisp but comfortable 28° to 23° Fahrenheit (-2° to –5° Celsius).
+The walls are 4 feet thick and insulate the hotel to a crisp but comfortable 28 to 23-degrees Fahrenheit.
 Visitors may choose to just pass through for a tour and a drink at the ice bar or stay overnight.

 02 of 10

 Ontario Parks has introduced yurts at a number of their locations, including provincial treasure, Algonquin Park.
 These canvas-covered shelters sit slightly up off the ground and house hardwood flooring, beds, table & chairs and have electric heat and lighting plus other conveniences.
 They offer a great alternative to tents, especially in inclement weather or with a family or just for those who want some added luxury in the wilderness.

 Not quite a treehouse, Free Spirit Spheres are pods that hang from thick forest trees on Vancouver Island.
 Free Spirit Spheres not only offers accommodation in Qualicum Beach but also sells the equipment to build your own sphere.

 Qualicum Beach offers handy access to Vancouver and Victoria along the Strait of Georgia.
 The town is sleepy and small with a large retirement population.

 The Vancouver Aquarium offers packages designed both for families with children and for couples.
 Visitors can enjoy educational programs and then bed down for the night right in front of the marine tanks.